kolhesamiksha/Tableau/README.md

 # Tableau
-This repository contains the projects that ahs been done over Tableau
+This repository contains the projects that have been done over Tableau